 Is Secant The Opposite Of Cosine

 Secant and cosine are two trigonometric functions that play a crucial role in understanding the relationships between angles and sides of a right triangle.
 While they are related, with one being the reciprocal of the other, it is essential to clarify that secant is not the opposite of cosine.
-Instead, secant is the reciprocal of cosine.
-Let's delve into the definitions, relationships, and applications of these trigonometric functions to provide a comprehensive understanding.
+Worth adding: instead, secant is the reciprocal of cosine.
+Let's get into the definitions, relationships, and applications of these trigonometric functions to provide a comprehensive understanding Worth keeping that in mind.
+Worth knowing..

 Defining Trigonometric Functions